 For the Hubsan H501S model, enter exFAT in the File system, set 32KB Allocation unit size, and keep the Volume label area blank.

 For H501SS or an H501A SD card, enter: FAT32 in the File system, 32KB Allocation unit size, and keep the Volume label area blank.

 - Click on A data loss warning dialog box appears and click OK

 - Now, insert your SD into the Hubsan H501S.
 It should record the videos fine.

 Solution 2: Change the SD card

-Are you using a low capacity Class SD card?
+Are you using a low-capacity Class SD card?
 If yes, change it.
-It is ideal to record your videos in at least 32 GB Class 10 microSD card, below which the Hubsan drones don’t record properly.
+It is ideal to record your videos on at least a 32 GB Class 10 microSD card, below which the Hubsan drones don’t record properly.